Jon Cornish Trophy

-The Jon Cornish Trophy, also known as the Cornish Award, is an award given annually to the top Canadian player in NCAA football.
+The Jon Cornish Trophy is an award given annually to the top Canadian player in NCAA football.
 The award is named after Canadian Football Hall of Famer (CFHOF) Jon Cornish and has been presented since 2017, with the trophy debuting two years later on display at the CFHOF.

 It is awarded by a panel consisting of Canadian journalists, player personnel evaluators from the Canadian Football League, former NCAA players with a connection to Canada, and panelists from Gridiron Nation.
 Nathan Rourke and John Metchie III are the only two to have ever won it more than once.